Beginners Guide To Biohacking: 9 Hacks to Maximize Your Potential

 This allows CBD to offer modulating effects on the system in a similar way adaptogens do on our stress response.

-The muscle relaxant activity of kava works well in combination with its neuroprotective, and anxiolytic activity to maintain a clear, calm focus.
+The muscle relaxant activity of kava works well in combination with its other effects.
+Kava is also neuroprotective, anxiolytic, and mildly nootropic.
+Together this helps us maintain a clear, calm focus.

 As a biohacker, the goal is to perform optimally.
-This is why many biohackers choose to keep this herbal supplement nearby when they need to perform their best in high-pressure scenarios.
+This is why many biohackers choose to keep this herbal supplement nearby when they need to perform in high-pressure scenarios.

 Showing gratitude is one of the most underrated practices in the modern world.